 Pioneers of grunge, rock band Soundgarden, formed in Seattle, USA in 1984.
-They were founded by singer and rhythm guitarist Chris Cornell, lead guitarist Kim Thayil and bassist Hiro Yamamoto.
+They were founded by singer and rhythm guitarist Chris Cornell, lead guitarist Kim Thayil and bassist Hiro Yamamoto initially playing psychedelic punk on songs like All Your Lies.
 Drummer Matt Cameron joined in group in 1986.

 Soundgarden released their first album Ultramega OK to critical acclaim in 1988.
 Over the next few years the band fine-tuned its sound and helped popularise the genre in the early 1990s along with Seattle contemporaries Alice in Chains, Pearl Jam, and Nirvana.